-Lawsuit settlements and judgments are taxed based on the origin of the claim, essentially the item for which the plaintiff is seeking recovery.
-The basic idea is that if you didn't have to sue but had been paid in the ordinary course of events, your taxes should be the same.
+Lawsuit settlements and judgments are taxed based on the origin of the claim, essentially the item for which the plaintiff is seeking to recover.
+The basic idea is, if you didn't have to sue but had been paid in the ordinary course of events, your taxes should be the same.
 Claims arising in and about employment are one of the most common kinds of legal disputes.

-Some go to verdict, but many more eventually settle.
-Perhaps an even greater number of disputes are resolved before filing and never make it to court.
-Disputes may be resolved with demand letters, draft complaints, or in mediation.
-But no matter how the dispute is resolved, there is going to be a settlement agreement.
-And no matter what, both the employer and the employee will have tax issues.
+Some disputes go to verdict, but many more eventually settle.
+Perhaps an even greater number of disputes are resolved pre-filing and never make it to court.
+Disputes may be resolved with demand letters or a draft complaint, in mediation, etc. But no matter how the dispute is resolved, there will be a settlement agreement.
+And no matter what, there are going to be tax issues, for both the employer and the employee.

 Ideally, each side thinks about taxes in advance and tries to implement what they want in the settlement agreement.
-But that doesn't always happen, and even if the parties try, they often fail to hammer out how they want the arrangement to be taxed.
-The parties may misunderstand the tax issues or fail to consider them entirely until the following year, when IRS Forms 1099 arrive.
-Most employees know that they will receive IRS Forms W-2 for their wages in January for the prior year.
+That doesn't always happen, however, and even if the parties try, they often fail to hammer out how they want the arrangement to be taxed.
+The parties may misunderstand the tax issues, or they may fail to consider them entirely until the following year when IRS Forms 1099 arrive.
+Most employees know that they will receive an IRS Form W-2 for their wages in January for the previous calendar year.

 But January is also when Forms 1099 arrive.
-Many litigants panic when tax forms they did not expect land in their mailboxes.
-Here are some common myths about how taxes apply to employment case legal settlements.
+Many litigants panic when unexpected tax forms land in their mailbox.
+Here are some common misconceptions about how taxes apply to employment case legal settlements.